jeshraghian/snntorch/docs/examples/example_sur/example_sur_sso.rst

 Example::

-        # Method 2 applies the autograd inherited method directly, using the default value of threshold=1, mean=0, variance=0.2
+        # Method 2 applies the autograd inherited method directly, using the default values of threshold=1, mean=0, variance=0.2
         # The default value could also be called by specifying ``SSO()`` instead

         # initialize layers